JohanHorsmans/cds-visual-exam-2021/README.md

 <!-- PROJECT INFO -->
 ## Project info

-This repository houses the portfolio exam of Johan Kresten Horsmans for the course [_Visual Analytics_](https://kursuskatalog.au.dk/en/course/101992/Visual-Analytics) as part of the bachelor's elective, [_Cultural Data Science_](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.
+This repository houses the exam of _Johan Kresten Horsmans (AU ID: 618771)_ for the course [_Visual Analytics_](https://kursuskatalog.au.dk/en/course/101992/Visual-Analytics) as part of the bachelor's elective, [_Cultural Data Science_](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.
 The repository consists of 4 projects: 3 class assignment and 1 self-assigned project.
 The following README is a guide for how to run the code and a thorough explanation of how the repository is structured.

 The assignments included in this portfolio are the following:
 * Assignment 2 - Image search